← Back to Blog

 The Bottom Line

-Die life is not fixed — it's the result of your production practices.
-Manufacturers who implement these seven strategies routinely achieve 2-3× the die life of those who treat dies as disposable consumables.
+Die life is not fixed — it's largely the result of your production practices.
+Manufacturers who implement these strategies commonly report achieving significantly longer die life compared to those who treat dies as disposable consumables.

-The cheapest die is the one you don't have to replace.
+The most economical die is the one you don't have to replace prematurely.
 Contact ZLD Precision Mold for technical support on optimizing your die performance, or browse our product specifications.